 The Si-O bonds within this tetrahedral structure are partially ionic and partially covalent, and they are very strong.
 Silica tetrahedra bond with each other and with a variety of cations in many different ways to form the silicate minerals.
 Despite the fact that there are many hundreds of silicate minerals, only about 25 are truly common.
-Therefore, by understanding how these silica tetrahedra form minerals, you will be able to name and identify 95% of the rocks you encounter on the surface of the Earth.
+Therefore, by understanding how these silica tetrahedra form minerals, you will be able to name and identify 95% of the rocks you encounter on Earth's surface.

 Seeing the structure of the silicates